Our Top 12 Dordogne Attractions

 Grotte de Villars

-GROTTE DE VILLARS is a vast natural cave formed in the Jurassic period, full of spectacular stalactites and stalagmites.
+Grotte de Villars is a vast natural cave formed in the Jurassic period, full of spectacular stalactites and stalagmites.
 This cave is unique for its prehistoric paintings, including a rare depiction of a human figure.
 Unlike the famous Lascaux caves, you'll see original prehistoric paintings here—a truly authentic experience that most visitors to the Dordogne miss.

 Outside, a trail features replica houses that prehistoric people might have lived in, animals they may have hunted, and plants they may have cultivated, all accompanied by informative panels.